 Consider what that trajectory looks like at scale.
 A 2024 study by CISAC, the global body representing over five million songwriters and composers, projects that 24% of music creators' revenues could be at risk by 2028.
 By then, the study projects that 60% of the music library market could be AI-generated.

-The story has continued to move quickly.
-By late 2025, the major labels, who had sued Suno and Udio just a year earlier for copyright infringement on what they called an "almost unimaginable scale," had reached licensing settlements with both companies.
-It's a pattern that should feel familiar: it closely mirrors how labels negotiated streaming deals in the late 2000s, largely without artists at the table.
+By late 2025, the major labels, who had sued AI music companies just a year earlier for copyright infringement on what they called an "almost unimaginable scale", had reached licensing settlements with them.
+It's a pattern that might feel familiar; it closely mirrors how labels negotiated streaming deals in the late 2000s, largely without artists at the table, putting into question whether copyright law was really about protecting creative labor.
 That process produced the per-stream rates musicians feel is unfair today.

 The steelman

-I want to make the strongest possible case for the other side.
-The technology is genuinely incredible to me on a technical level, and music has survived every disruption people said would kill it.
-Why is this any different?
+I want to make the strongest possible case I can for the other side.
+The technology is genuinely remarkable on a technical level, and music has survived every disruption people said would kill it.
+Why should this be any different?

 These talking machines are going to ruin the artistic development of music in this country.
 When I was a boy...in front of every house in the summer evenings, you would find young people together singing the songs of the day or old songs.
 Today you hear these infernal machines going night and day.
 We will not have a vocal cord left.
 The vocal cord will be eliminated by a process of evolution, as was the tail of man when he came from the ape.